 5. Professional Development Sites for Teachers

 Recently, New York Institute of Technology and New York State Teacher Centers partnered with Symbaloo to collaborate and organize resources for Common Core.
 New York use Symbaloo PRO version to share state resources with New York educators.
-Using Symbaloo PRO is a great way to conduct PD with your teachers.
+Using Symbaloo Webspaces is a great way to conduct PD with your teachers.

 6. Using Symbaloo as a School Dashboard